HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/monitoring/monitor_helm_deployment_metrics.md

-# Monitor Deployment Using Metrics
+# Monitor the deployment using metrics

 This topic outlines the use of standards-based metrics to monitor activity and performance of DX container deployments.